 It is now 43 years since the opening in 1982 and the Centre has gone from strength to strength owing to a small but dedicated team.
 This is made up of a number of volunteers, the Management Committee and Trustees – Margaret Mattingley, Geoff Wright, Doreen Lloyd, Renee Webster, David Greenwood and Sue O’Connell.

 The Centre is used every weekday and most weekends.
 There are even occasions when the Centre hosts three different Groups in a day – morning, afternoon and evening.
-A large number of Groups make use of the Centre and these include Whist, Stroke Support, Hx Wine Circle, Fabricology, Calder Quilters, Hx Aachen Society, Calderdale German Circle, Gentle Exercise, Calderdale Family History, Healthy Minds and Macular Support.
+A large number of Groups make use of the Centre and these include Whist, Stroke Support, Fabricology, Calder Quilters, Hx Aachen Society, Calderdale German Circle, Gentle Exercise, Healthy Minds and Macular Support.
 Check out the diary page for the full list.

 Our 2 minibuses are used every Wednesday and Thursday for the Luncheon Clubs run by the Centre.
-Additionally, when we have other events such as Games or Quiz nights, Concerts or Sunday lunch, the minibuses are brought into service.
+Additionally, when we have other events such as Games or Quiz nights, Afternoon Teas, Concerts or Sunday lunches, the minibuses are brought into service.
 Groups needing transport for their own support Groups are also able to use the vehicles.
 We have a team of dedicated volunteer Drivers & Escorts.

 The MJC Luncheon Club provides a hot 3 course lunch every Wednesday and Thursday.
 All the fresh food is sourced and bought locally in Calderdale.
 A number of volunteers serve the food each Luncheon Club day and the food is prepared by our own experienced Cook.
 Approximately 100 meals are provided each week.
 Despite all this activity in the kitchen, we are proud that the Centre is consistently awarded a 5 star rating (the maximum) for food preparation and hygiene in the kitchen.